 Education and Experience: MS, Environmental Science and Policy, Northern Arizona University

 Rebecca started as a seasonal biological science technician on NCPN amphibian and reptile surveys—and liked it so much she figured she might as well dedicate her career to the I&M program.
 After graduate school, she worked as a field crew leader for riparian and springs monitoring for the Southern Colorado Plateau Network before returning to NCPN as an ecologist.

-Education and Experience: MS, Environmental Science, Oregon State University; BS, Biology, Cornell University
+Education and Experience: MS, Ecology, Colorado State University

 David Thoma, Landscape Ecologist

 Education and Experience: PhD, Watershed Science, University of Minnesota; MS, Soil Science, Montana State University; BS, Agronomy, University of Arkansas.